-Of course, you will also have to bring enough sleeping pads for your whole group as well.
+Of course, you will also have to bring enough pads for your whole group as well.
 If they are individual sleeping pads, you will need one for each of your group members.
 If you have larger sleeping pads that can accommodate more than one person, you can bring fewer of them.

-The last thing we will be looking at is portable camping chairs.
+The last thing we will be looking at are portable chairs.
 You may wish to bring along some portable camping chairs for your group.
 This will ensure that everyone is comfortable when sitting around the campfire.
 The last thing you will want to do while camping is sitting in the dirt.

 Camping Activities For Kids

 One other thing that you will have to do when you are camping with kids is to ensure that they have something to keep their attention out in the wilderness; otherwise, you may have a rough time.
 Depending on your children's patience, you may have some difficulty keeping them comfortable.

 Of course, one of the more traditional ways to have fun while camping is to cook food over the open flames.
 You may want to bring along frankfurters in a cooler, as well as sticks on which to cook them.
 If you are going to use sticks that you have found in the wild, ensure that they are entirely clean before using them as skewers.

 Another thing that you can cook over an open flame is another bit of traditional camping fare that almost every child loves: s’mores.
 S’mores are made out of a marshmallow and a piece of chocolate sandwiched between two graham crackers, which makes for a delicious campfire snack.